Against the Odds

 Today, the original congregation of 11 has grown to 600+.
 The small, dilapidated building on Frederick Street witnessed the addition of office space next door, and then succumbed to the wrecking ball to make room for more suitable meeting space to accommodate the thriving student ministry.
 In 1998, the congregation purchased the former Lancaster Youth For Christ building and 30 acres of land located on the New Danville Pike.
 After a year of extensive remodeling, the congregation moved into its present worship and educational facilities.
 As with any healthy church, the history of growth is chronicled by the development of effective leadership.
 The church that began with a young, bi-vocational pastor has witnessed the steady addition of elders, pastors, and ministry leaders to serve the needs of the active congregation: Six elders bear primary responsibility for shepherding the flock; five fulltime pastors minister to the diverse needs of the congregation; and the various ministries are led by a growing number of dedicated staff and volunteers.

 Who would have dared to imagine at the beginning what God would do?
 MBC started as a hand full of people relying on the power of God to overcome the odds stacked against their survival, but today the church that almost closed its doors is impacting the community, the nation, and the world for Christ.
 The early commitment to serving the students of MU has blossomed into a broad ministry reaching students, faculty, athletes, and coaches.
 The believers at MBC join many others in serving the ministries of Susquehanna Valley Pregnancy Services and the Water Street Rescue Mission.
-The teaching ministry of Steve Cornell has steadily expanded beyond the doors of MBC to reach the local community through a monthly newspaper column, and daily and weekly radio ministry on WJTL.
-Steve has also been privileged to reach a national audience through numerous conferences, publications, and participation in several national radio programs.
+The teaching ministry of Steve Cornell steadily expanded beyond the doors of MBC to reach the local community through a monthly newspaper column, and daily and weekly radio ministry on WJTL.
+Steve also had the privilege to reach a national audience through numerous conferences, publications, and participation in several national radio programs.
 Each year the adults and youth of the church participate in several short-term mission projects.
 Additionally, MBC has experienced the joy of sending seven of her own to serve in various missions overseas.
 The associate pastors and staff serve the local body of Christ in a variety of ways, ranging from coordinating regional youth events to organizing camp meetings.